The Complete Ergonomic Desk Setup Guide: Monitor, Keyboard, and Mouse Placement

 Should I use a wrist rest while typing to prevent wrist strain?

-Wrist rests should only be used for resting between typing sessions, not while actively typing.
-When typing, your wrists should maintain a neutral position without being bent up or down.
-Using a wrist rest while typing can actually create pressure points and restrict blood flow, potentially increasing strain rather than reducing it.
+No, wrist rests should only be used for resting between typing sessions, not while actively typing.
+When you’re typing, your wrists need to stay in a neutral position without being bent up or down.
+Using a wrist rest while typing creates pressure points and can restrict blood flow, which actually increases strain rather than reducing it.
+I learned this the hard way after developing some numbness in my fingers from resting my wrists too much while working.

 How do I know if my monitor is positioned at the correct distance from my eyes?

-Your monitor should be positioned at arm's length, which is roughly 20-26 inches away from your eyes.
-To test this, sit back in your chair and extend your arm forward – your fingertips should just touch the screen.
+Your monitor should be at arm’s length, roughly 20-26 inches away from your eyes.
+To test this, sit back in your chair and extend your arm forward.
+Your fingertips should just touch the screen.
 This distance helps reduce eye strain while keeping text large enough to read comfortably without leaning forward.
+I measured this when I first set up my monitor arm and found that 24 inches worked well for my 27-inch monitor.

 Why shouldn’t I use the keyboard feet to tilt my keyboard upward?